hamzaelouiaazzani/vehicle_counting_CV/README.md

 ```

 ## 1.3.
 Bash/Linux Commands

-Follow these steps to set up and run the application via Bash/Linux commands.
+Note: In case you want to use the Geoforce GPU in your computer to accelerate to speed up processing, kindly install CUDA in your computer and follow these steps to set up and run the application via Bash/Linux commands.

+### Using a GeForce GPU in your computer for Accelerated Processing

+To utilize your computer's GeForce GPU to speed up processing, follow these steps:

+1. **Install CUDA:**
+   Download and install the CUDA toolkit compatible with your GPU from the [NVIDIA CUDA Toolkit Archive](https://developer.nvidia.com/cuda-12-4-0-download-archive).

+2. **Install PyTorch with GPU Support:**
+   Visit [PyTorch's Get Started Guide](https://pytorch.org/get-started/locally/) to install the appropriate version of PyTorch for your system with GPU (CUDA) support.

+#### Notes
+- Ensure your GPU driver is up-to-date before installing CUDA.
+- Follow the instructions on the linked pages carefully to avoid compatibility issues.

 ### Step 1: Create a Virtual Environment
 Open a terminal and run the following commands to create and activate a virtual environment named `vehicle_counter`: